RW2023/pet-ager/README.md

 # 🐾 Pet Age Calculator

-A responsive, theme-aware web app that converts pet years to human years—and vice versa—for dogs and cats.
+A responsive, theme-aware web app that converts pet years to human years and vice versa for dogs and cats.
 This projects pupose is to continue my passion for front-end development.
 This is an excuse to practice form handling, dark mode theming, and clean UI/UX with Tailwind CSS and DaisyUI.
 It is also a handy utility 😊

 ## 🌟 Features